freedomotic/fd-developer-manual/docs/source/getting-started/hello-world.rst

 Change things state programmatically
 ------------------------------------

-If you want to change the object state according to a value readed from a web service like a weather forecast service: https://github.com/freedomotic/freedomotic/wiki/Bound-objects-state-to-web-services-data
+If you want to change the object state according to a value read from a web service, such as a weather forecast: https://github.com/freedomotic/freedomotic/wiki/Bound-objects-state-to-web-services-data

-If you want to change the object state according to a value readed from an hardware device like an Arduino relay board: https://github.com/freedomotic/freedomotic/wiki/Bound-objects-state-to-hardware-data
+If you want to change the object state according to a value read from a hardware device, like an Arduino relay board: https://github.com/freedomotic/freedomotic/wiki/Bound-objects-state-to-hardware-data

 Interact with users using a dialog box with multiple answers
 ------------------------------------------------------------

-You can take full advantages of other installed modules from your plugin.
+You can take full advantage of other installed modules from your plugin.
 For example you can use a third party text to speech plugin to make it say something programmatically from your plugin.

-You haven't to worry about how the external plugins works, you simply send to it a generic command.
-The example below uses **Jfrontend** plugin to prompt a dialog with three choices.
+You don't need to worry about how the external plugins works, you simply send to it a generic command.
+The example below uses the **Jfrontend** plugin to prompt a dialog with three choices.

 .. code:: java